barroqt/scribe-7wonders/backend/README.md

    - Select "Database"
    - Choose "PostgreSQL"

+4. Configure the backend service:
+   - Click on the backend service (not the database)
+   - Go to "Settings" tab
+   - Set "Root Directory" to `/backend`

-4. Configure environment variables:
+5. Configure environment variables:
-   In the Railway dashboard, go to your project settings and add these environment variables:
+   In the Railway dashboard, go to your backend service settings and add these environment variables:
    - `NODE_ENV` - Set to "production"
    - `FRONTEND_URL` - Your frontend URL (for CORS, optional if serving frontend from backend)
-   - `DATABASE_URL` - This will be automatically set by Railway when you add the PostgreSQL database

-5. Deploy:
+6. Deploy:
    Railway will automatically deploy your application.
 The deployment URL will be available in the dashboard.

 ### Environment Variables for Deployment